applied security https to this site Nov 2020

-Most of the early settlers were from Norway and Sweden.
-The first Norwegians from Tromsø, Norway arrived in 1864.
+Most of the early settlers near Lake Lillian were from Norway and Sweden.
+The first pioneer Norwegians from Tromsø, Norway arrived in 1864.
 Swedish settlers came from Gagnef, Dalarna, Sweden starting in 1869.
 The village or City of Lake Lillian started much later in 1923 when the long desired railroad happened.

-Material is added to this site from time to time.
 Check for recent additions on the whats new / notes log.
-Watch for more pioneer stories soon.
+Watch for more stories soon.

 My name is Gary Gauer and I have a collection of data on our family history and am in search of more.
 This branch of the Gauer family stems from my Great Grandfather Mathias Gauer and Elizabeth Graf originally from Switzerland.
 They raised a family of 3 in Center Township, Dubuque County, Iowa.
 Their first child was Elizabeth born in 1858, then Mary in about 1862 and then (my grandpa) Mathias born in 1864.